mudgen/diamond-1/README.md

 ## Author

-The diamond standard and this implementation were written by Nick Mudge.
+This example implementation was written by Nick Mudge.

 Contact: